Please visit this Google doc for shorter, up-to-date versions of Nell’s biography for use in concert programs, press

-Cohen is also an educational media producer and User Experience designer (portfolio at beyondthenotes.org).
-Her unique videos and interactive media have been viewed by tens of thousands online.
+Cohen has also produced educational media as a multimedia artist and user experience designer.
+Her unique projects have been viewed by tens of thousands online.
 The Boston Globe described her web project Beyond the Notes: Music Inspired by Art as “far more extensive than the usual site devoted to an event or artwork…[with] loads of information connecting the music and art.”
-She has received several university grants for her digital projects and earned a post-graduate certificate from NYU in educational media design.
+She has received several university grants for her educational media work and earned a post-graduate certificate from NYU in educational media design.

 Cohen publishes her music under Faraway Nearby (ASCAP).
 Scores are available for perusal and purchase upon request.

-Much of my work centers on peoples’ search for meaning through experiences of place—particularly wilderness and rural landscapes.
-I’ve explored this theme by making musical interpretations of the creations of landscape painters and nature writers, as well as composing direct responses to places I myself have known: from the Sierra Nevada to the moors of England.
-I call this body of work “Landscape Music.”
-It encompasses concert music, opera, and music combined with video and photography.
+Much of my work centers on peoples’ search for meaning through experiences of place.
+I’ve explored this theme by interpreting the creations of landscape painters and nature writers, as well as composing direct responses to places I myself have known: from urban wilderness in San Francisco to the moors of England.
+This body of work encompasses chamber and orchestral music, opera and choral music, and music combined with original video and photography.

-My projects also often engage with the lives and legacies of mavericks and creative visionaries from history.
-I’m attracted to stories of people, like Mabel Dodge Luhan or John Muir, who grappled with tensions between American individualism and a yearning for community; creativity as a form of spirituality; and an expansive sense of beauty in nature and art as a form of personal and social healing.
+My projects also often engage with the lives and legacies of mavericks and creative visionaries.
+I’m attracted to telling stories about people who grapple with tensions between individualism and a yearning for community; celebrate creativity as secular spirituality; and capture an expansive sense of beauty in nature and art as a form of personal and social healing.

-I want to make music that provides emotionally accessible points of entry into intellectually complex subjects.
-Driven by lyricism, contrapuntal textures, syncopated rhythms, and an expressive simplicity in harmony and orchestration, my compositional aesthetic reflects my origins as a progressive rock musician and my love of Early Music as much as it reflects my classical conservatory training.
+I strive to make music that provides emotionally impactful points of entry into complex subject matter.
+Driven by lyricism, contrapuntal textures, syncopated rhythms, and an expressive simplicity in harmony and orchestration, my compositional aesthetic reflects my origins as a progressive rock musician, my love of Early Music, and my classical conservatory training.